fix8mt/conjure_enum/README.md

   - `remove_scope`
   - `unscoped_string_to_enum`
   - iterators and more!
-- ***Transparency***: Compiler implementation variablity fully documented, verifiable and reportable
+- ***Transparency***: Compiler implementation variability fully documented, verifiable and reportable

 ---
 # 3. API and Examples